 If B4 contains 9.9876 and C4 contains 2, the result is 9.99.
 Using a cell reference for the precision makes the model easier to adjust when report requirements change.

-In cell F4, round B4 using the number of digits stored in C4.
+In cell D5, round the value using the precision stored in the sheet.

 Microsoft's examples also show that ROUND behaves consistently with negative numbers, including when the rounding position is to the left of the decimal point.
 That matters in ledger-style data and variance analysis where both positive and negative values appear in the same measure.